adindahahahaha/Fall-Detection-IoT/Cloud_Computing/documentation/setup_instruction.md

 ### **How to Use**
 1. Save this file as `setup_instruction.md` in the `documentation` folder of your GitHub project.
 2. Update placeholders like `your-repo`, `your_api_key`, and `your_project_id` with actual values from your Firebase project.

-This version is detailed, comprehensive, and ready to upload to your GitHub repository.
-Let me know if you need further adjustments!